halcy/Mastodon.py/docs/index.rst

 only one, not both) of them you can go through pages forwards and backwards.

 limit allows you to specify how many results you would like returned.
-Note that an instance may choose to return less results than you requested.
+Note that an instance may choose to return less results than you requested - by default, Mastodon will return no more than 40 statues and no more than 80 accounts no matter how high you set the limit.

 The responses returned by paginated endpoints contain a "link" header that specifies which parameters to use to get the next and previous pages.
 Mastodon.py parses these